Recent Fire Damage Posts

 11/11/2021 (Permalink)

-a firefighter battling a fire with a water hose in hand Regardless of the cause, SERVPRO of Northwest Bergen are here for you if your home is affected by fire.
+Regardless of the cause, SERVPRO of Northwest Bergen are here for you if your home is affected by fire.

 We’ve heard fire safety messages all our lives.
 We ran fire drills in school, we listened to Smokey the Bear, and we see campaign after campaign on social media and in advertising preaching the virtues of fire safety.